 - Freezer safe container

-- Blend the mango, bone broth, kefir and any other fruits or veggies that are safe for dogs that you’d like to add in.
+- Blend the mango, bone broth, kefir and any other dog-safe fruits or veggies that you’d like to add.

-- Once blended to your liking, pour the mixture into a freezer safe container and let freeze completely.
+- Once blended, pour the mixture into a freezer-safe container and let it freeze completely.

-- Once frozen, take a spoon or ice cream scooper and scoop out your ice cream!
+- Once frozen, use a spoon or ice cream scooper to serve a scoop to your dog.

-- Serve the mango ice cream blend to your dog!
-Remember to start with a small amount to avoid digestive upset.
+- Remember to start with a small amount to avoid digestive upset.